Why Commodity WiFi Sensors Fail at Multi-Person Gait Identification: A Systematic Analysis Using ESP32: Introduction

-Understanding the answer to this question has significant practical implications.
-If algorithmic improvements can solve the problem, researchers should focus on developing more sophisticated separation and classification methods.
-However, if hardware limitations are the bottleneck, continued algorithmic refinement may yield diminishing returns, and efforts should instead focus on next-generation sensing technologies such as massive MIMO~\cite{wang2024rtmp, ganesan2021clustering} or mmWave systems~\cite{ni2022gait, xia2021person, zeng2022multi}.
-Currently, the research community lacks clear guidance on this fundamental issue.
+Understanding where this bottleneck lies has direct implications for the direction of research and deployment.
+If algorithmic improvements are sufficient, the effort should focus on improved separation and identification models.
+If hardware limitations dominate, then incremental algorithmic refinement may have diminishing returns, and reliable multi-person identification may require richer sensing modalities such as massive MIMO or mmWave systems~\cite{wang2024rtmp, ganesan2021clustering, ni2022gait, xia2021person, zeng2022multi}.
+In practical terms, the question is whether multi-person gait identification is a tractable extension of single-person CSI sensing on low-cost embedded devices, or whether the sensing problem itself is underdetermined.

-To address this gap, we conduct a systematic empirical study using commodity ESP32 WiFi sensors—simple, low-cost, off-the-shelf devices that represent the most accessible hardware for practical deployment.
-Unlike previous work requiring expensive Intel 5300 NICs with modified firmware or custom antenna configurations, our approach uses unmodified ESP32 modules with standard three-antenna configurations, making our findings directly applicable to real-world scenarios.
+To address this gap, we conducted a systematic empirical study using commodity ESP32 WiFi sensors.
+Unlike previous systems that depend on expensive Intel 5300 NICs with modified drivers or more elaborate configurations, ESP32 represents a simple, low-cost, and deployable platform.
+This makes the study intentionally demanding: the sensing stack is constrained, and any gains must emerge from the data and algorithms rather than from additional infrastructure.
+We therefore compare six diverse separation methods under the same acquisition conditions and evaluate them using both standard classification metrics and diagnostic measures designed to explain \emph{why} methods fail or succeed.
+The overall experimental and analysis workflow is shown in Fig.~\ref{fig:pipeline}.
+The contributions of this paper are as follows: \begin{itemize} \item We provide a systematic comparison of six blind source separation strategies--FastICA, SOBI, PCA–ICA, NMF, Wavelet, and Tensor decomposition for multi-person gait identification using commodity ESP32 CSI across seven scenarios spanning 1–10 people.